Close ILTakeCare Suggestion

 Conclusion

-Understanding the AQI colour system is important for protecting your health.
+Understanding the Air Quality Index colour system is important for protecting your health.
 By checking the AQI daily, you can plan your activities and take steps to reduce your exposure to pollution.
 If the air quality is bad, try to remain indoors.
 Keeping track of AQI reports in your area helps ensure the well-being of you and your family.
 Poor air quality can lead to serious health issues, making it crucial to take proactive measures.

 Also read: